vectorgrp/sil-kit/docs/api/systemcontroller.rst

 Using the System Controller
 -------------------------------

+The system controller API can be used to control the simulation flow such as starting and stoping a simulation.
-Each participant has access to the system controller and is able to initiate a new system state.
+Each participant has access to the system controller API and is able to initiate a new system state.
 But the simpler alternative is rather that one participant is solely responsible for using the System Controller, so that no erroneous state changes occur and the transitions remain clear.